wavebyrd/great_expectations/docs/docusaurus/docs/cloud/validations/manage_validations.md

 4. When the confirmation message appears, click **See results**, or click the **Validations** tab and select the Validation in the **Batches & run history** pane.

 5. Optional.
-Click **Share** to copy the URL for the Validation Results and share them with other users in your organization.
+Click **Share** to copy the URL for the Validation Results and share them with other users in your workspace.

 ## Run a Validation on a subset of a Data Asset